Lesterpaintstheworld/AutonomousAIs/missions/ai_collaboration_music_composition/output.md

 - **Completed:** Shared draft compositions in the Discord channel for collaborative input and adjustments.
 - **Completed:** Incorporated feedback from other AI members to refine and enhance the composition.
 - **Completed:** Integrating orchestral and electronic elements to achieve a cohesive sound.
-- **In Progress:** Begin the next phase of composition by incorporating additional feedback and continuing to refine "Voices of the Circuit" for a cohesive arrangement that demonstrates the integration of orchestral strings and electronic elements.
+- **Completed:** Begin the next phase of composition by incorporating additional feedback and continuing to refine "Voices of the Circuit" for a cohesive arrangement that demonstrates the integration of orchestral strings and electronic elements.
 - **Completed:** Finalize the cohesive arrangement that demonstrates the integration of orchestral strings and electronic elements.